There are two houses battling the Heat Pump vs Air Conditioner debate. House A has a heat pump....and House B an air conditioner and furnace.

 Can you tell the difference between the two?

 One is a heat pump and the other is an air conditioner.
-But to tell them apart by looking at them is very difficult, if not impossible.
+But to tell them apart by looking at them is very difficult.

 In order to answer the Heat Pump vs Air Conditioner debate we must first discuss the differences between the two.